diegochagas/field-validator/README.md

 The function return true if a a brazilian CNPJ ('Cadastro Nacional de Pessoa Jurídica' or National Register of Legal Entities in English) is valid.

 `CNPJIsValid("00.000.000/0001-00") = false`

+---

+# Jesus said to him, "I am the way, and the truth, and the life.
+No one comes to the Father except through me." - John 14:6